uclahs-cds/package-ApplyPolygenicScore/README.md

 - Others have done a great job of describing Variant Call Format.
 For those with a basic understanding of genetic nomenclature, we recommend the GATK [resource](https://gatk.broadinstitute.org/hc/en-us/articles/360035531692-VCF-Variant-Call-Format).
 - For those who need a refresher on genomics and genomic data, we recommend starting with the [fact sheets](https://www.genome.gov/about-genomics/fact-sheets) curated by the National Human Genome Research Institute (NHGRI).

 If you wish to apply a PGS to a cohort, we recommend that genotypes for the whole cohort be aggregated in one VCF file, either through a regenotyping process, or through VCF merging with an external tool designed for manipulating VCF files.
 VCF files can be very large, causing memory-related complications in the R environment.
 To reduce memory usage and improve speed of PGS application, we recommend pre-filtering the input VCF for only the coordinates that compose the PGS you wish to apply.
-This action can be performed using a coordinate BED file and tools such as bcftools or bedtools.
-To facilitate this process, ApplyPolygenicScore provides a function that outputs a BED file containing coordinates for any number of PGS weight files provided as input.
+This action can be performed using a genomic coordinate file in BED format and tools such as bcftools or bedtools.
+To facilitate this process, ApplyPolygenicScore provides a function that outputs a BED-formatted file containing genomic coordinates for any number of PGS weight files provided as input.

 #### PGS weight file
 - The PGS weight file describes a PGS by providing a list of component SNPs, their genomic coordinates, and their respective weights.